 So it appears that if we're going to be happy, we need a bit of a strategy.

-What we do with that 10 to 20 percent.
+What we Can do with that Remainder.

 It’s different for everyone and I can only go by what I have found works for me.
 But I think that’s just it.
 You can learn a lot about happiness by observing and talking to people about what makes them happy.